Our progress in combating COVID-19

 Keeping everyone informed

 We recognize that extensive communication efforts are needed at this time.
-We receive new information daily from Health Authorities, and as these demands change, we respond by sharing these orders with our management teams, as well publishing protocols and resources to support staff in their roles.
+We receive new information daily from Health Authorities, and as these orders change, we respond by sharing information with our management teams, as well publishing protocols and resources to support staff in their roles.

 We’re now considered a mid-sized non-profit with approximately 770 employees, but we continue to nurture our roots as a small non-profit, even in difficult times.
 This means connecting with staff one-on-one to address their needs and ensure everyone feels heard and supported.